-Erin Shaw is a painter of borderlands, the spaces between worlds.
+Shaw is a painter of borderlands, the spaces between worlds.
 Her art faces the dualities we all carry inside of us, synthesizing them into understanding through narrative.
-As a visual storyteller, the child of an Oklahoma farm, Erin tills the rich soil of dichotomy, growing art where the known meets the unknown.
+As a visual storyteller, the child of an Oklahoma farm, Shaw tills the rich soil of dichotomy.

-Erin earned her BFA in studio art from Baylor University and her MFA from the University of Oklahoma.
-She teaches art at the University of Central Oklahoma while also exhibiting her work throughout the United States.
-She currently lives and works in Oklahoma City with her husband, son, and a shoe thieving bird dog.
+Shaw earned her BFA in studio art from Baylor University and her MFA from the University of Oklahoma.
+Erin currently serves as Assistant Professor of Visual Arts at John Brown University in Siloam Springs, AR while also exhibiting her work throughout the United States.
+She currently lives and works in Northwest Arkansas with her husband, son, and a shoe thieving bird dog.